Gry-Online: News Outlet

 The information service consists mainly of the newsroom – a section where information about games, equipment, films and TV series is published on a daily basis.
 Additionally, the service includes reviews, previews and editorial pieces devoted to games, studios and major events in the industry.

 Gamepressure

-In 2005, a parallel English version of the Gry-Online.pl, called Gamepressure, was launched.
+In 2005, a parallel English version of the GRYOnline.pl, called Gamepressure.com, was launched.
 The website features content translated from Polish, with occasional, dedicated articles.

-The focus of Gampressure is creating guides and walkthroughs to video games, which can be accessed on the website; some are also distributed via Steam.
-The website also offers a news outlet, access to an encyclopedia of games that contains over 20,000 entries, a download section, and a section with free-to-play games.
+The focus of Gamepressure is creating guides and walkthroughs to video games, which can be accessed on the website; some are also distributed via Steam.
+The website also offers a news outlet, access to an encyclopedia of games that contains over 26,000 entries, a download section, and a section with free-to-play games.

-The website has been growing in popularity, eventually surpassing its sister site, Gry-Online.
-The headquarters of both these websites are located in Krakow.
+The website has been growing in popularity, eventually surpassing its sister site, GRYOnline.pl.
+The headquarters of both these websites are located in Kraków.
 Gamepressure is operated by about 20 people.